-Supportive Skill #1: Self-assessment and self-advocacy Supportive Skill #2: Mastering and applying foundational concepts from general education Supportive Skill #3: Written and verbal communication skills Supportive Skill #4: Making connections between prior knowledge/experience and new learning Supportive Skill #5: Identifying and using professional resources
+Supportive Skill #1: Self-assessment and self-advocacy

+Supportive Skill #2: Mastering and applying foundational concepts from general education

+Supportive Skill #3: Written and verbal communication skills

+Supportive Skill #4: Making connections between prior knowledge/experience and new learning

+Supportive Skill #5: Identifying and using professional resources
-I have received a copy of the South Plains College Student Guide.
-I understand that I must comply with all areas of the Student Guide as a student in the Child Development/Early Childhood program at South Plains College.

-I have also received a copy of the syllabus for this course .
-I understand the requirements and accept the responsibilities as described.
+Signat cure Date I understand that I must comply with all areas of Program at South Plains College. of the Student Guide as a student in the Child Development I have read the above syllabus for Child Develo pment and understand the requirements.

-Signature

-Date